datanav/docs/configuration.rst

      - Default
      - Req

-   * - ``_id``
-     - String
-     - The id of the component, this should be unique within a Sesam Node.
-It may be omitted as part of a pipe configuration, in case it will be generated based on the pipe's ``_id`` property with a ":source" postfix.
-     -
-     - No

    * - ``name``
      - String
      - A human redable name of the component.
 It may be omitted as part of a pipe